platvampb/react-tutorial/README.md

 3. **Bind** - state data are useless if they are not reflected in UI elements.
 Take a look at `select` and `connect` calls in `AppBody` component.
 They introduce selected Redux state variables, as well as `dispatch` call, into the component and pass them into the `props`.

-**action** Click on the "Click to complete!" line.
+**Action** Click on the "Click to complete!" line.
 It should change the line above.
 Take some time to understand how this is done via the Redux dataflow.

 ### Practice
-Even though we successfully got the entire sentence to display, the step number is still not correct.
+**Action** Even though we successfully got the entire sentence to display, the step number is still not correct.
 Figure out the data flow of state tree variable `step` and modify it such that the number increment on every click.
 You should be able to accomplish by only adding a couple lines of code.